 This is the first of the main theorems of this paper.
-Assume that we have a signal expression E that includes recursive signals kept into the mapping D. Moreover, we assume that E, together with D, is properly sample-typed, i.e., it has a "standard" type T in some "standard" sample type environment Ω .
-Assume also that, when performing rate inference on (E,Ω) via the \to relation, we derive some rate environment Δ and related rate scalability v, together with a rate r for Signal E. Then, two cases can occur.
+Assume we have a signal expression E that includes recursive signals kept into the mapping D. Moreover, we assume that E, together with D, is properly sample-typed, i.e., it has a "standard" type T in some "standard" sample type environment Ω .
+Assume also that, when performing rate checking on (E,Ω) via the \to relation, we derived some rate environment Δ and related rate-scalability v, together with a rate r for Signal E. Then, two cases can occur.

-- Either v=0, in which case $p^v=1$ for all p, and thus we also assume that (Ω, Δ) is compatible with, i.e., is included into, some signal environment Γ (which includes rate information for identifiers), with which moreover D can be also properly typed. - Or v = 1, in which case Δ is rate-scalable, and thus we can pick any p and Γ such that (Ω, pΔ) is compatible with Γ, as long as D is properly typed.
+- Either v = 0, in which case $p^v = 1$, and thus we also assume that (Ω, Δ) is compatible with, i.e., included into, some signal environment Γ (which includes rate information for identifiers), with which moreover D can be also properly typed. - Or v=1, in which case, since Δ is rate-scalable, for any scaled environment $p\Delta$, we suppose we can also assume all the $(\Omega, p\Delta)$ are compatible with Γ , and that D is properly typed.

-Then, under all these assumptions, the theorem states that E with D has Type T and Rate r (or pr, if v=1) in the type and rate environment Γ .
+Then, under all these assumptions, the theorem states that E with D has, in addition to Type T, indeed Rate r (or any pr, if v = 1) in the type and rate environment Γ .
 The rate inference algorithm is thus sound.